Would you like support to achieve any of the following goals with PANIC?

 My approach is informed from providing therapy through private practice and college counseling centers since 2006 using evidence-based treatment including cognitive behavioral therapy (CBT) and mindfulness counseling.
 CBT for panic symptoms can help you change your behavioral symptomatic responses and/or address psychological thoughts that are triggering emotional and physical reactions.
 Mindfulness counseling can train you to relax your body despite challenging situations.

 My techniques are direct, easy to learn, and can be applied at home right away.
-Through video counseling, we can create goals to help you regain control of your mind and body, so you can feel comfortable in situations that you may have been avoiding.
+Together we can create goals to help you regain control of your mind and body, so you can feel comfortable in situations that you may have been avoiding.
 In therapy, you will learn not only how to overcome your identified challenges, but you will also acquire life-long skills that will help you respond to future challenges.